tojinguyen/Unity-Utilities/Assets/Utils/Helper/README.md

 ### Console Logger

 A static class that provides enhanced logging capabilities.
-It allows you to log messages to the Unity console with different colors and supports conditional compilation using the `ALL_LOG` scripting define.
+It allows you to log messages to the Unity console with different colors and supports conditional compilation using the `ENABLE_LOGS` scripting define.
 This is useful for enabling or disabling logs in different builds.

 #### How to Use